Colusa’s Angel Tree providing gifts to local foster youth

-The Colusa County Community Advocates for Parents and Children (CAPC) are once again hosting their annual Angel Tree toy drive for local children in need.
+The Colusa County Community Advocates for Parents and Children (CAPC) is once again hosting its annual Angel Tree toy drive for local children in need.

 “Sometimes we have children living in the same home with different sponsors and we try to be really aware of what each child is receiving through the program and ensure that children’s gifts are kept as equal as possible,” said Bowers.